theophile-bb/LibRAGrian/README.md

 ## Getting the data

-The data used for this project are available on kaggle at this address : https://huggingface.co/datasets/stas/gutenberg-100.
+The data used for this project are available on Hugging Face at this address : https://huggingface.co/datasets/stas/gutenberg-100.

 ---